Nominations Now closed!

 Nominations are closed.

-The award ceremony will be held on the evening of the 2nd of March 2019.
+The award ceremony was held on the evening of the 2nd of March 2019.

 - Award for Accessibility in Larp*(see below for a fuller description) (New for 2019)

 - International Larp (events run outside the UK) (Returning for 2019)

 - Club System of the Year.
 For Larp groups and clubs that meet regularly, rather than running 1-4 events a year

 - Player of the Year (to be awarded to someone who makes Larp better for everyone as a player, rather than as crew member/event organiser)

 - Small Larp of the Year (less than 30 players)

 - Medium Larp of the Year (30-100 players)

 - Large Larp of the Year (over 100 players)